Vrčin: Name

-Though the village itself was mentioned much later, historians Dušan J. Popović and Vladimir Ćorović traced the name of the locality back to the Roman period and the nearby temple of [N]orcinium.
+Historians Dušan J. Popović and Vladimir Ćorović traced the name of the locality back to the Roman period and the nearby temple of Norcinium.
 It was dedicated to the Etruscan-Roman goddess of destiny, Nortia.
-After Slavic settlement, Roman names ending with -cin[ium] were mostly contracted to čin, while suffix -dunum was morphed into din.
-[N]orcinium was thus shortened to [N]orčin and then modified to Vrčin.
+After Slavic settlement, Roman names ending with -cin[ium] were mostly contracted to čin, while the suffix -dunum became din.
+Norcinium was thus shortened to Norčin and then modified to Vrčin.

-Geography

-Vrčin is located southeast of Avala mountain, in the central-eastern part of the municipality, 20 km southeast of Belgrade and 14 km west of the municipal seat of Grocka.
-It is situated in the spring area of the Bolečica river and is a major crossroad located on the Belgrade-Požarevac railway, the Belgrade-Niš highway, a regional road connecting the highway and the road of Smederevski put (through Zaklopača) and another one connecting the highway and the Belgrade-Kragujevac road.

-Neighborhoods

-Vrčin has several neighborhoods of its own.
-They can be roughly divided into two sections, north and south of the highway.